-Faculty other than those on continuing contract shall receive an annual contract using the form prescribed by the District Board of Trustees.
+Faculty other than those on continuing contract shall receive an annual contract using the form prescribed by the District Board of Trustees (DBOT).
 The annual contract shall not create the expectancy of employment beyond the term of the contract.
+Annual contract faculty shall be notified of non-renewal at the earliest possible date but no later than April 30th.
 Non-renewal of the contract shall not entitle the faculty member to the reason(s) for non-renewal or to a hearing.